anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

 Interpretation:

-A tiny change in the stock price over a small interval is
+A tiny change in the stock price over a small interval is:
 - Deterministic drift, $\mu S_t dt$
     - Predictable component
     - If $\mu = 0.05$, then we're saying the stock grows at 5\% per year (scaled by the interval length $dt$)